 The ICNIRP and IEEE guidelines are similar, science based and accepted in many countries around the world.

 For workers, the limits are five times higher than those of the general public.
-The rationale for having lower limits for the general public is that this group includes children, pregnant women, the elderly and other persons of varying health status or susceptibility, and exposure might be continuous (24 hours a day) and people may be totally unaware of an exposure.
-The SAR values are to be averaged over any six-minute period of exposure.
-This averaging period reflects the fact that it takes time for body temperature to rise during exposure to RF fields.
+The rationale for having lower limits for the general public is that this group includes children,pregnant women, the elderly and other persons of varying health status or susceptibility.
+In addition exposure might be continuous (24 hours a day) and people may be totally unaware of an exposure.

 Recommendation ITU-T K.61 - "Guidance on measurement and numerical prediction of electromagnetic fields for compliance with human exposure limits for telecommunication installations"